crL96/Order-Management-API/README.md

 You can either run locally or try out the API by making your requests to https://order-management-api-mj7v.onrender.com

+(API is hosted using a free tier which shuts down after inactivity, give it some time to boot up)

 [Go to API endpoint documentation](#api-endpoints)

 #### Run locally